MultiSafepay/refund-script/README.md

 after the program has finished there will be a json file created with all results of all successful and failed orders trying to refund

 ![CLI output](docs/images/cli-output.png)

+## Support
+You can create issues on our repository.
+If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>